Pavankaka50/FirstGitDemo/README.md

 # FirstGitDemo
-welcome to git hub
+welcome to git new branch
-Data Changed from Local repository